CouncilofLorien/counciloflorien.github.io/docs/original/rulebooks/the-wizards-unlimited.md

 ### HEALING

 Each of your characters at a Haven may heal during the untap phase of your turn.
 Such a character moves from a wounded position to a tapped position (i.e., the character is still tapped).
-In addition, certain cards can heal characters when they are played (e.g., _Healing Herbs_, _Halfling Strength_, etc.).
+In addition, certain cards can heal characters when they are played (e.g., _Healing Herbs_, _Halfling Strength_, etc.).<span id="page23" class="page-number">23</span>

+---

 ## 6 • MOVEMENT